Parchive/par2cmdline/README.md

 If you have only downloaded a precompiled executable, then the source code should be available from the same location where you downloaded the executable from.

-*NOT TESTED WITH PAR2CMDLINE-MT* If you have MS Visual Studio .NET, then just open the *par2cmdline.sln* file and compile.
+If you have MS Visual Studio .NET, then just open the *par2cmdline.sln* file and compile.
 You should then copy *par2cmdline.exe* to an appropriate location that is on your path.

 To compile on Linux and other Unix variants use the following commands: